Theory of ab initio downfolding with arbitrary range electron-phonon coupling

 \section{Computational implementation}

-We now return to eq.\,\eqref{eq:Uph} for the general frequency-dependent phonon correction to the Coulomb interactions, and its computational implementation.
-Moreover, below we discuss the practical implementation of eq.\,\eqref{eq:Uph_long_range_full}, as the long-range part of the electron-phonon interaction is treated separately, in order to allow for the Wannier-Fourier interpolation of the short-range coupling $g^{\mathcal{S}}$.
+We now return to Eq.\,\eqref{eq:Uph} for the general frequency-dependent phonon correction to the Coulomb interactions, and its computational implementation.
+Moreover, below we discuss the practical calculation of the long-range part of the electron-phonon interaction, which is treated separately in order to allow for the Wannier-Fourier interpolation of the short-range coupling $g^{\mathcal{S}}$.

-A notable characteristic of eq.\,\eqref{eq:Uph} is that the electron-phonon matrix elements appear in a mixed Wannier-Bloch basis, for the electronic and phonon degrees of freedom respectively.
+A notable characteristic of Eq.\,\eqref{eq:Uph} is that the electron-phonon matrix elements appear in a mixed Wannier-Bloch basis, for the electronic and phonon degrees of freedom respectively.
 Within our formalism, the lattice vectors $\mathbf{R}$ indicate the centers of Wannier functions, with $\mathbf{R}=\mathbf{R}'$ representing an on-site term and $\mathbf{R}\neq \mathbf{R}'$ off-site terms, the range of which is determined by the distance of the Wannier centers.
 The effect of phonons on each of the lattice terms $U^{ph}_{i\mathbf{R}j\mathbf{R}'}(\omega)$ is determined by summing over the phonon momentum grid $\mathbf{q}$, and the sum needs to be converged by using a fine mesh.
 However, unlike most studies that evaluate electron-phonon self-energies from first principles~\cite{Alvertis2024,doi:10.1021/acs.nanolett.4c01508,PhysRevB.101.165102}, here we do not need to also evaluate the electronic degrees of freedom on a dense grid.
 There is therefore only a need to perform Wannier-Fourier interpolation for $\mathbf{q}$-vectors (and not $\mathbf{k}$-vectors).
 As discussed previously, we only perform Wannier-Fourier interpolation for the short-range electron-phonon matrix element $g^{\mathcal{S}}$, in order to avoid the singular behavior of the long-range term, which we add analytically, directly on a fine $\mathbf{q}$-grid.